 Toxic positivity is the belief that everyone should be positive all the time, regardless of difficulties, tragedy, or hardship.
-Those who practice toxic positivity are often obsessed with positivity and “good vibes” and can come across as being dismissive of the expression of any other authentic emotions besides happiness.
+Those who practice toxic positivity are often only focused on maintaining “good vibes” and can come across as being dismissive of the expression of any other authentic emotions besides happiness.

 What Is Toxic Positivity?

-Dr. Natalie Christine Dattilo, clinical psychologist and mental-health speaker and educator says, “While cultivating a positive mindset is a powerful coping mechanism, ‘toxic positivity’ stems from the idea that the best–or only–way to cope with a bad situation is to put a positive spin on it and not dwell on the negative.
+“While cultivating a positive mindset is a powerful coping mechanism, ‘toxic positivity’ stems from the idea that the best–or only–way to cope with a bad situation is to put a positive spin on it and not dwell on the negative.
 It results from our tendency to undervalue negative emotional experiences and overvalue positive ones.
 The root of toxic positivity is emotional avoidance, a coping strategy used to push away or minimize any internal distress.
-It stems from having what psychologists call a ‘low distress tolerance’ which is an inability to sit with discomfort.”
+It stems from having what psychologists call a ‘low distress tolerance’ which is an inability to sit with discomfort.” – Dr. Natalie Christine Dattilo, clinical psychologist and mental-health speaker and educator

 Toxic positivity can take on many forms, including incessant cheerfulness, guilting, comparison, and dismissiveness.

-Phrases that depict examples of toxic positivity are:5
+Here are some phrases that depict examples of toxic positivity:2

 - “Failure is not an option”